by John Ellis

 This past Sunday, the Unitarian Universalist Church of Arlington hosted a lecture by Dr. Robert P. Jones, CEO of the Public Religion Institute and the author of The End of White Christian America.
 Dr. Jones’ lecture was an informative statistical look at the shifting demographics in America as well as his diagnosis of what propelled President-elect Donald Trump to victory in the face of those shifting demographics.
 The Q/A session following the lecture was a mix of handwringing from the aging, mostly-white, liberal crowd balanced by Dr. Jones’ dry (in a good way) massaging of the frantic questions back to salient talking points.

-I attended the lecture at the behest of my pastor.
+I attended the lecture at the behest of my senior pastor.
 As it began, I contemplated a variety of angles I could take in order to write an article for PJ Media.
 But, as Dr. Robert Jones spoke, it became clear that what I wanted to say wouldn’t resonate well with the majority of my readers at PJ Media.
 Entering the lecture, my view of evangelicals in America was already dim; leaving the lecture, those thoughts had begun to collate into a cogent idea.
 An idea that probably won’t find favor with those who voted to make America great again.

 While walking out of the lecture hall, I had several thoughts bouncing around my brain.
-In fact, my pastor and I stood with our car doors open while we breathlessly let loose ideas until we realized the silliness of standing in the cold when we had planned to discuss the lecture over coffee anyway.
-Back at our church’s office, we dissected the lecture and offered some critiques, mused over points of agreement with Dr. Jones, and praised God for the power of the gospel.
+In fact, my boss and I stood with our car doors open while we breathlessly let loose ideas until we realized the silliness of standing in the cold when we had planned to discuss the lecture over coffee anyway.
+Back at the church’s office, we dissected the lecture and offered some critiques, mused over points of agreement with Dr. Jones, and praised God for the power of the gospel.
 Below are some of my thoughts on the heels of the 2016 Presidential Election and the lecture at the UUCA.
-For the record, I want to stress that the following are my thoughts, and not necessarily my pastor’s.
+For the record, I want to stress that the following are my thoughts, and not necessarily my senior pastor’s.

 Much of the lecture was spent charting the demographic slide of white evangelicals, the effect the changing demographics has had and will have on politics, and, from the perspective of theological and political liberals, why white evangelicals betrayed their own ethics/morals in order to help elect Donald Trump.
 I found myself mostly in agreement with his take on why that was; for example, his dismissal of abortion as the issue that provided the steps for evangelicals to climb onto the profane Trump Train was on point, but more on that later.